woocommerce/storefront-product-sharing/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add attractive social sharing icons for Facebook, Twitter, Pinterest and Email to your product pages.
+Add attractive social sharing icons for Facebook, Twitter, Pinterest, Google and Email to your product pages for your customers and visitors to easily share your great products.

 == Description ==

 A simple plugin that adds an attractive sharing component to product pages.
-Prompt visitors to share your products on Facebook, Twitter, Pinterest or via Email.
+Prompt visitors to share your products on Facebook, Twitter, Pinterest, Google or via Email.

 This plugin requires the Storefront theme and WooCommerce plugin to be installed.